There’s no need to make sloppy joe sandwiches from a can when this super easy recipe is healthier, tastier, and just as quick.

 Brush each side of the buns with melted butter and place in the oven.
 Broil for 4-5 minutes or until buns are golden brown, flipping buns over halfway through cook time.

 Place bun bottoms onto individual plates and spoon warm hamburger mixture onto buns.
-Cover with the top buns and serve with a fabulous side dish like these air fryer sweet potatoes or sauteed green beans.
+Cover with the top buns and serve with a fabulous side dish like these air fryer sweet potatoes, air fryer baby potatoes or sauteed green beans.

 These delicious homemade sloppy joes are a quick and easy family favorite dinner any night of the week.